Intent

 Alongside the teaching of phonics, children in Early Years have a ‘Talk Through Stories’ session and KS1 have whole class, weekly ‘shared reading and guided reading’ session to develop vocabulary and comprehension. (see the document below for more information)

-In addition, each child is heard read on a 1:1 basis at least once a week, KS1 class had daily story time and each class has the opportunity to visit the school library.
+In addition, each child is heard read on a 1:1 basis at least once a week, KS1 class have daily story time and each class has the opportunity to visit the school library.

 Phonics from the start